Charles R. Drew: Early life and education

 Drew was born in 1904 into an African-American middle-class family in Washington, D.C.
-His father, Richard, was a carpet layer and his mother, Nora Burrell, trained as a teacher.
-Drew and three (two sisters, one brother) of his four younger siblings (three sisters and one brother total) grew up in Washington's largely middle-class and interracial Foggy Bottom neighborhood.
-From a young age Drew began work as a newspaper boy in his neighborhood, daily helping deliver over a thousand newspapers to his neighbors.
-Drew attended Washington's Dunbar High School which was well known for its equality and opportunities for all, despite the racial climate at the time.
+His father, Richard, was a carpet layer, and his mother, Nora Burrell, trained as a teacher.
+Drew and three (two sisters, one brother) of his four younger siblings (three sisters and one brother) grew up in Washington's largely middle-class and interracial Foggy Bottom neighborhood.
+From a young age Drew began work as a paperboy in his neighborhood, daily helping deliver over a thousand newspapers to his neighbors.
+Drew attended Washington's Dunbar High School which was well-known for its equality and opportunities for all, despite the racial climate at the time.
 From 1920 until his marriage in 1939, Drew's permanent address was in Arlington County, Virginia, although he graduated from Washington's Dunbar High School in 1922 and resided elsewhere during that period of time.